 “God is frustrated with you right now.
 That’s why He feels so distant.“

 “You keep losing your temper.
 How could He be pleased with you?”

 Suddenly, I’m stuck in these cycles of thinking of my marriage and myself in a negative light.
-And sometimes I am able to take one of those thoughts captive and dodge one of his lies, but all the enemy has to do is fling another one my way and I still spiral back down again.
+And sometimes I’m able to take one of those thoughts captive and dodge one of his lies, but all he has to do is fling another one my way and I spiral back down again.

 Because it’s not enough to just take my thoughts captive.

 I also have to cut the string.

 I have to completely destroy the thought pattern and tear down the stronghold.
 When I can do that, the lies he tries to plant in me no longer send me spiraling.
 In fact, they don’t impact me at all because I am not caught up in that string anymore.
 I can evict the enemy and all of his lies from my mind.

 So, how are these strongholds created in the first place?
 Think of a situation that feels hopeless to you.
 It can be a relationship—with a spouse, or a parent, or a friend—or the way you view yourself, or even the current state of the country.
 We all probably have something we can bring to mind that feels overwhelmingly hopeless.
 And every single time we think of that relationship, or situation, or problem, we see it as unredeemable.
 Over and over again, we tell ourselves there is no way to fix it.
 That it’s too big, or too broken, or too far gone.